 Exclude functions

-If you want less actions to be used by the agent, you can exclude them from the controller.
+If you want to exclude some registered actions and make them unavailable to the agent, you can do: